THE ULTIMATE GUIDE TO SEEING THE NORTHERN LIGHTS IN ICELAND

 Best places to see the Northern Lights in Iceland

-However, here are some personal recommendations:
+However, here are our personal recommendations:

 What to bring for a Northern Lights adventure